brandonabajelo-zoom/jwt-gen/README.md

 # jwt-gen
-Utility script to create a Zoom JSON web token and copy it to your clipboard for quick access.
+Utility script to create a Zoom JSON web token (valid 2 hours) and copy it to your clipboard for quick access.

 ## Installation